sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_CLI/AMPLIFY_CLI_Error_Messages_During_Installation.md

 ## Keytar failed to install

-If you are using ACLI 1.1.0 and earlier, then you may encounter this issue.
-Later versions shouldn't have this problem.
+{{% alert title="⚠️ Warning" color="primary" %}}If you are using ACLI 1.1.0 and earlier, then you may encounter this issue.
+Later versions shouldn't have this problem.{{% /alert %}}

 If you encounter this error when trying, amplify auth login -u <user> -p <password>